How to build and launch your marketplace with Flex

 In this article, it is assumed that you've already read Introducing Flex, which explains the basic concepts of Flex.
 If you haven't done that yet, it's a good idea to do that now.

-If you're reading this article, the chances are that you already have access to Flex.
-This means that you've received the credentials to log in to Flex Console (the "admin section" of your Flex marketplace).
-If you don't have access yet, you can request access by filling out this form.
-If you have gotten access to Flex but have forgotten your credentials, contact Sharetribe support.
+If you're reading this article, the chances are that you already have access a Flex marketplace.
+This means that you have an account in Flex Console (the "admin section" of your Flex marketplace).
+If you don't have an account yet, you can create one in the Sharetribe website.

 Once you log in to Console, you'll notice there's nothing there yet: you naturally don't yet have any users, listings, or transactions.